BestTimesToVisit.com Logo

 transport

 Rent a car or scooter for ultimate freedom!
-While taxis are available, they can add up quickly, especially for island hopping.
-Grab (Southeast Asia's Uber) is also an option, but having your own wheels lets you explore hidden beaches and local eateries at your own pace.
-Just remember to drive on the left!
+While taxis are available, they can add up quickly.
+Grab (Southeast Asia's Uber) is also an option, but having your own wheels lets you explore hidden beaches and waterfalls at your own pace.
+Just be prepared for some narrow, winding roads outside the main tourist areas.

 money